momagdy194/news-app/README.md

 # news-app
-that app have an frame of a news app with out API
+that app have an frame of a news app without API